jqhoogland/rationalia-starter/LW/Concepts/Acausal Trade.md

 Ordinary trade
 --------------

-Even ordinary trade can be analyzed acausally, using a perspective similar to that of [Updateless decision theory](https://www.lesswrong.com/tag/updateless-decision-theory).
+Even ordinary trade can be analyzed acausally, using a perspective similar to that of [[Updateless Decision Theory|Updateless decision theory]].
 We ask: Which algorithm should an agent have to get the best expected value, summing across all possible environments weighted by their probability?
 The possible environments include those in which threats and promises have been made.

 See also
 --------